Samoyed smiling while running at the beach.

 Sale

-• Sizing matters: Compatible with 2.5" diameter tennis balls or medium Chuck it balls best for dogs 20-60lbs.
-Balls should be small enough for your dog to carry, but large enough that the ball can't completely fit in their mouth.
-When in doubt buy a size up
+• SIZING MATTERS: The Classic 26M launcher is compatible with 2.5-inch diameter tennis balls or medium Chuckit! balls for breeds weighing 20-60 lbs.
+Dog balls should always be small enough for your pet to carry but large enough that the ball cannot completely fit in their mouth.
+When in doubt, buy a size up.

 It’s easy to mistake the Samoyed’s white coat and stunning smile for the next dog on our list.